MdeCastelbajac/are_dynamic/README.md

+# Optimisation of the waiting time in a restaurant

+## Introduction

 As part of the ARE Dynamic course at Sorbonne University we had to choose a Dynamic system to model in the semester’s time frame.
 It is a mean to use Mathematical and Computer programming notions on a specific subject.

 After a few weeks of an introduction course on python we had to choose a specific dynamic system to work on.